open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.SqlClient/README.md

 > [!NOTE]
 > EnableConnectionLevelAttributes is supported on all runtimes.

-By default, `EnabledConnectionLevelAttributes` is disabled.
+By default, `EnabledConnectionLevelAttributes` is enabled.
-If `EnabledConnectionLevelAttributes` is enabled, the [`DataSource`](https://docs.microsoft.com/dotnet/api/system.data.common.dbconnection.datasource) will be parsed and the server name or IP address will be sent as the `server.address` attribute, the instance name will be sent as
+When `EnabledConnectionLevelAttributes` is enabled, the [`DataSource`](https://docs.microsoft.com/dotnet/api/system.data.common.dbconnection.datasource) will be parsed and the server name or IP address will be sent as the `server.address` attribute, the instance name will be sent as